PopupMaker/Popup-Maker/readme.txt

 == Changelog ==

+= v1.4.15 - 7/20/2016 =
+* Improvement: Only showed the aria-label attribute if the label will be shown.
+* Tweak: Updated the Freemius SDK.
+* Tweak: Updated the #popmake-{ID} selector to work at the end of a link.
+* Fix: Bug where stackable popups would lose their scroll bar after one was closed.

 = v1.4.14 - 7/14/2016 =
 * Feature: Links with the url #popmake-{ID} will now trigger a popup when clicked.
 Links with this href will work similar to elements with the popmake-{ID} class.